South Korea Job Seeker Visa (D-10)

 Job Seeker Visa (D-10)

-Job hunting in Korea.
+Job search in Korea.
 6 months. $60-$90.
-Switch to E-7 after finding job.
+Advance to E-7 after finding a job.

-About D-10 Job Seeker Visa
+About the D-10 Job Seeker Visa

 Required Documents